 Wanting to take my photography to the next level - and with some money finally in my pocket - I bought my first SLR in 1996 mainly because I wanted to be able to blur out a background or foreground.
+Adjusting depth of field, as I would later learn.
 That was back in the film days.
 In 2002, I bought my first digital camera and then my first digital SLR in 2008.
 I upgraded to a full-frame DSLR in January 2016.

 I continued in 1996 where I had started, with my first love: landscapes.
 But as you begin to study photography, you are soon taught that landscapes are too cliché, too numerous.
 Nearly every photographer and his dog starts with them and many continue with them.
 Stock photo agencies must cringe when somebody submits yet more because they already have far too many.
 As the articles and books and now videos imply, landscapes are a great starting point, but you need to reach beyond and get more “sophisticated” if you wish to become a “real” photographer.
 Forget Ansel Adams, they say – he long ago mastered the landscape.
 You need to aspire to be a Leibovitz, a Cartier-Bresson, a Doisneau.

 Although I never fully abandoned landscapes, I bought in to the hype.
-I began to wander into and through most of the other major genres including macro, candid, lifestyle, sports/action, stills (products, objects), eventually dabbling in portraiture, complete with a basic studio setup - my daughter a very willing subject.
-You can view all of my best photography, not just what’s on this site, in my stock photography portfolio.
+I began to wander into and through most of the other major genres including macro, candid, lifestyle, sports/action, stills (products, objects), and eventually dabbling in portraiture, complete with a basic studio setup - my daughter a very willing subject.
+You can view all of my best photography in my stock photography portfolio.

 This site and my photography in general are dedicated first of all to God, my heavenly "Dad," who I credit for being able to express my love for both the fascinating artistic and technical sides of photography.
 They are also dedicated in honor of the memory of my earthly dad who, in his final days in 2015, encouraged me to not give up my craft at a time when my confidence and desire as a photographer were at their lowest.
 Thank you, Dad, for being my biggest fan and encouraging me to push ahead with this when you could have focused instead on your own, much more urgent struggles.